probins/map-make/denopack.md

 ### Strategies
 1. code entry points as `https://cdn.jsdelivr.net/gh/openlayers/openlayers@6.4.3/src/ol/...`
 2. code entry points as `ol/...`, and use import map to map to jsdelivr
-3. code entry points as `deps.js`, and then have 2 (or more) different `deps.js` files - no good for dynamic imports/loading
+3. code entry points as `deps.js`, and then have 2 (or more) different `deps.js` files - no good for dynamic imports/loading with code splitting

 ### Module conversion